 Symptoms include skin irritation, digestive issues (diarrhea, vomiting), and ear infections.
 Common allergens are beef, dairy, wheat, soy, chicken, and eggs.

 Management involves consulting a veterinarian for a hypoallergenic diet and possibly conducting elimination trials to identify specific allergens.
+Allergy testing and immunotherapy options are available.

 Yes, the hospital offers emergency veterinary services.
 If your pet is experiencing a medical emergency, contact the hospital immediately for assistance.